 The Company's research and development strategy is to target rare or ultra-rare diseases where a high unmet medical need exists, a nonsense mutation-bearing patient population is established, preclinical read-through can be established in predictive personalized medicine models, and a defined path through Orphan Drug development, regulatory approval, patient access and commercialization is identified.
-The Company believes patient advocacy to be an important element of patient focused drug development and seeks opportunities to collaborate with patient advocacy groups throughout the discovery and development process.
-The Company's current clinical program for its lead investigational drug product candidate, ELX-02, includes studies in both cystic fibrosis and nephropathic cystinosis.
+The Company believes patient advocacy is an important element of patient focused drug development and seeks opportunities to collaborate with patient advocacy groups throughout the discovery and development process.
+The Company's current clinical program for its lead investigational drug product candidate, ELX-02, includes Phase 2 studies in cystic fibrosis in Europe, Israel and the United States.
+On March 25, 2020, the Company announced that enrollment in its Phase 2 clinical trials for ELX-02 in cystic fibrosis has been temporarily paused in response to the COVID-19 pandemic in order to avoid unnecessary exposure in at-risk populations, to maintain the integrity of study data and to support global healthcare providers in their commitment to ensure patient safety.
+The extent and severity of the impact of the current global crisis on the Company's business and clinical trials will be determined largely by the ability of patients in its clinical trials to access trial sites, CRO personnel to administer the Company's drug in accordance with trial protocols and the Company's ability to monitor and communicate effectively with the CROs, trial sites and principal investigators.
+In addition, the impact of the COVID-19 pandemic on the operations of the U.S. Food and Drug Administration and other health authorities may delay potential advancement of the Company's product candidates.
+The Company cannot reasonably estimate the extent to which the disruption may materially impact its consolidated results of operations or financial position.

-During the quarter ended September 30, 2019, the Company announced that the Cystic Fibrosis Foundation (the "CF Foundation") is providing funding for a portion of the U.S. Phase 2 cystic fibrosis clinical trial and that it will form a joint program advisory group with the CF Foundation focused on the development of ELX-02 for cystic fibrosis.
-The Cystic Fibrosis Therapeutics Development Network ("TDN") has sanctioned the Phase 2 study protocol, which will be conducted at TDN member sites.
+During 2019, the Company announced that the Cystic Fibrosis Foundation (the "CF Foundation") is providing funding for a portion of the U.S. Phase 2 cystic fibrosis clinical trial and that it will form a joint program advisory group with the CF Foundation focused on the development of ELX-02 for cystic fibrosis.
+The Cystic Fibrosis Therapeutics Development Network ("TDN") has sanctioned the Phase 2 study protocol, which is being conducted at TDN member sites.